harvard-edtech/caccl-deploy/README.md

 A preferences file has been created at ~/.config/caccl-deploy-nodejs/config.json with the following default values:

-  - ssmRootPrefix: /caccl-deploy
+  - ssmRootPrefix: "/caccl-deploy"
-  - cfnStackPrefix: CacclDeploy-
+  - cfnStackPrefix: "CacclDeploy-"
+  - productionAccounts: []

 Please see the docs for explanations of these settings ✖ Continue … yes